Story by Fredrick Mugira | Photos by Renato Granieri

 In 2018, Ramba, a young chimpanzee, arrived at the Tacugama Chimpanzee Sanctuary in Sierra Leone.
 That year, after being rescued at just one year old from a life as a pet in a small village in Sierra Leone, she was given a second chance at being a chimpanzee.

-For years, Ramba, a western chimpanzee (Pan troglodytes verus), thrived, living in a forest enclosure with 13 other chimpanzees under the watchful eye of an alpha male named Gorilla.
-However, in November 2024, the vibrant life she knew took a terrifying turn.
+For the next six years, Ramba, a critically endangered western chimpanzee (Pan troglodytes verus), thrived, living in a forest enclosure with 13 other chimpanzees under the watchful eye of an alpha male named Gorilla.
+However, in November 2024, the vibrant life she had grown to love took a terrifying turn.

 Following a morning routine check caregivers noticed Ramba acting strangely.
 She was weak and began dragging her limbs.
 Within a short time, her condition progressed into tetraparesis, a weakness in all four limbs that, at its worst, left her almost completely paralyzed and unable to eat.

-In a region where veterinary diagnostics are limited, the team at Tacugama fought for answers.
-Through a CT scan and one of the first-ever MRI studies performed on a chimpanzee in Sierra Leone, specialists speculated that Ramba had contracted herpesvirus encephalitis—a rare inflammation of the brain tissue in apes but common in humans.
+With no advanced veterinary labs nearby, the team at Tacugama Chimpanzee Sanctuary refused to give up.
+They fought fiercely to figure out what was wrong.
+Through a CT scan and one of the first-ever MRI studies performed on a chimpanzee in Sierra Leone, specialists suspected that Ramba had contracted herpesvirus encephalitis—a rare inflammation of the brain tissue in apes but common in humans.
 Though the team feared she might not survive, Ramba has now proved to be a fighter.

 Mirror of Human Paralysis